brainboxdotcc/DPP/docpages/example_programs/misc/eval.md

 					}

 					/* Now we have a function pointer to our actual exec code in
-					 * 'exec_run', so lets call it, and pass it a reference to
+					 * 'exec_run', so let's call it, and pass it a reference to
 					 * the cluster, and also a copy of the message_create_t.
 					 */
 					double run_start = dpp::utility::time_f();